cswartzvi/hamilton/examples/hamilton_ui/README.md

 python run.py --username <username> --project_id <project_id> --load-from-parquet
 ```

-3. Explore results in the Hamilton UI.
+3. Explore results in the Apache Hamilton UI.
 Find your project under http://localhost:8242/dashboard/projects.

 ## Things to try:

-1. Place an error in the code and see how it shows up in the Hamilton UI. e.g. `raise ValueError("I'm an error")`.
+1. Place an error in the code and see how it shows up in the Apache Hamilton UI. e.g. `raise ValueError("I'm an error")`.
 2. In `models.py` change `"data_set": source("data_set_v1"),` to `"data_set": source("data_set_v2"),`, along with
-what is requested in `run.py` (i.e. change/add saving `data_set_v2`) and see how the lineage changes in the Hamilton UI.
+what is requested in `run.py` (i.e. change/add saving `data_set_v2`) and see how the lineage changes in the Apache Hamilton UI.
 3. Add a new feature and propagate it through the pipeline.
 E.g. add a new feature to `features.py` and then to a dataset.
-Execute it and then compare the data observed in the Hamilton UI against a prior run.
+Execute it and then compare the data observed in the Apache Hamilton UI against a prior run.